lilyprism/EquiMissioner/README.md

 ## Installation

+<a href="https://raw.githubusercontent.com/lilyprism/EquiMissioner/refs/heads/main/EquiMissioner.user.js">Click to install script</a>
+<small>(A userscript engine, like Tampermonkey, is required.)</small>

 1. Install [Tampermonkey](https://tampermonkey.net/)
 2. Select the EquiMissioner file.
 View the file and click the _Raw_ button at the top of the file to view its source.
 3. Copy the source.